shunjid/routine-explorer/ApiController/README.md

 IRestResponse response = client.Execute(request);
 ```

-## GET all class schedules of a specific Routine version
+### GET all class schedules of a specific routine's version-status

 In this context, you hit `GET`  to the `api/routine`
 and include a Routine-Version object.